OSC/ood-documentation/source/reference/files/ood-portal-yml.rst

 Configure Logout Redirect
 -------------------------

-The :ref:`dashboard` will send the user to this URI when they click the Logout button.
+The dashboard will send the user to this URI when they click the Logout button.
 This URI will then redirect the user to the logout mechanism for your corresponding authentication mechanism.
-If either of these properties are ``null`` then users will get an error when they try to logout from the :ref:`dashboard`.
+If either of these properties are ``null`` then users will get an error when they try to logout from the dashboard.

 .. describe:: logout_uri (String, null)